Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 — **Branches** —

 - When some testing is needed, create a branch and test it on the branch instead of using the main / master branch.
 When the testing is successful, then merge the branch into the main / master and when it is not, leave the branch unmerged and keep working on the main / master branch.
-Below commands are used for this.
+Below commands are used for this

 ```
 * git branch <branch name> | To create a new branch